wvbe/experimental-jsdoc-to-tsdoc-tool/README.npm.md

 - JSDoc `@summary` is used as the summary description in TSDoc.
 JSDoc `@description` is moved to TSDoc `@remarks`, unless there is no JSDoc `@summary`.

-## Contributing

-Write tests.
-For code formatting, please use `deno fmt`.

-Because this prototype is initially used for [Fonto](https://github.com/FontoXML), there may be one or two non-spec tags that are also handled.
-We kindly request that you leave them in for now, they'll be removed after some time.